devclub-iitd/SDE-Prep/problem-of-the-day/day22/dev.md

-# Today's Dev topic: Polymorphism in OOPS
+# Today's Dev topic: Polymorphism in OOP

 Polymorphism is a core concept in Object-Oriented Programming (OOP) that allows objects of different classes to be treated as objects of a common superclass.
 It enables different classes to respond to the same method call in a manner specific to their types.
 There are two main types of polymorphism: compile-time (or static) and runtime (or dynamic).